Getting Started with MAX32630 Feather

 - Connect the BLE characteristic element to the Device Event element.
 This adds the

 Readtrigger, which sends the set value data to Atmosphere when the BLE characteristic is read.

-- Add a cloud storage element to the canvas, and connect the cloud storage element to the cloud event element.
-This allows Atmosphere to store data sent to it from the connected cloud event element.
+- Add a cloud storage element to the canvas, and connect the cloud storage element to the Device Event element.
+This allows Atmosphere to store data sent to it from the connected Device Event element.

 That’s all for creating the project!
-With the added cloud connectivity, the project will send the acceleration values from the Embedded tab to the Application tab, which then uses a cloud event to send the values to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.
+With the added cloud connectivity, the project will send the acceleration values from the Embedded tab to the Application tab, which then uses a Device Event to send the values to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.

 The final canvas for each tab should resemble the following images: